IsaiD-rx/rclone-download-instruction/README.md

 2. Mount the remote Google drive on the machine:

-   * Request the access to the shared file using your generic account.

-   * After having the access, go to the Google account,  and you should find the shared file under ''shared with me''.

-   * Right-click on the shared file, then select "Add shortcut to Drive" and choose a suitable location.

    * Create a directory by `mkdir drive` (or any name you like).

    * Then, mount the directory using command `rclone mount gdrive: drive`.